 2.4.2 Checking/Changing the RS-232 Communication Parameters

 The communication parameters for the serial interface must be set using the push-buttons on the front of the monitor.
-An example is given below

 1. Press SET-UP S3 S1 S3 S1 .The screen display now shows the following text.